Needle Exchanges and Needle Waste

 Getting Clean Equipment

-Needle exchanges provide a variety of specialist injecting equipment free of charge.
-This equipment is provided in order to help prevent the health problems caused by poor injecting practice and does not condone the use of illegal drugs.
+Needle and syringe programmes (NSPs) provide a variety of specialist injecting equipment free of charge.
+This equipment is provided in order to help prevent the health problems caused by poor injecting practice and to provide low threshold engagement opportunities through harm reduction.

-The dangers of sharing equipment with other people are well known and include the risk of catching a blood-borne virus such as HIV or Hepatitis.
+The dangers of sharing equipment with other people are well known and include the risk of catching a blood-borne virus such as HIV or Hepatitis B or C.

-Needle Exchanges are either in specialist facilities (such as at the Non-Opiates Service on Arundel St) or community based pharmacies.
-All needle exchanges should be able to provide a suitable range of high-quality free equipment regardless of where they are based.
+NSPs in Sheffield are either in specialist facilities (Likewise @ Portland House, 243 Shalesmoor, S3 8UG) or at selected community based pharmacies (see list below).
+All NSPs should be able to provide a suitable range of high-quality free equipment regardless of where they are based.
 Pharmacies that have equipment available display the exchange logo (below).

 All needle exchanges will be able to dispense of used equipment -please bring needles back in a needle safe container (Sharps Bin) (these are also available for free).
 Needle waste in public areas is a big problem and presents a serious public safety concern, help us to help you by bringing old works in for exchange.